Apply to Sail: Expedition 390/393 South Atlantic Transect

 The expeditions will take place from 5 October to 5 December 2020 (Expedition 390) and 6 April to 6 June 2021 (Expedition 393).

-U.S.-affiliated scientists interested in participating in this expedition should apply to sail through the U.S. Science Support Program – click here to review the application process and link to the USSSP Application Portal.
-The deadline to apply is August 1, 2019.
+This is a special call for scientists with expertise in sedimentology to apply for Expedition 393 only.
+U.S.-affiliated scientists interested in responding to the special call should apply to sail through the U.S. Science Support Program – click here to review the application process and link to the USSSP Application Portal.
+The deadline to apply is January 3, 2020.

 For questions, please email firstname.lastname@example.org.